ProtoDigitalUK/lucid_primitives/packages/cookie-controller/README.md

 - **Granular Callbacks:** Execute custom functions on consent acceptance or rejection.
 - **Modes:** Choose between saving cookie preferences on checkbox change, or on save.
 This is controlled by the `data-cookie-action="save"` attribute - if not present, cookie prefferences will be saved on checkbox change.
 - **Versioning:** Define a version number for your cookie policy, enabling you to update the policy and reset user preferences.
-- **Consent Recording:** Generate a unique identifier (uuid) for each consent instance, enabling a record of user preferences without storing personal data.
+- **Consent Recording:** Generate a unique identifier for each consent instance, enabling a record of user preferences without storing personal data.
 - **Accessibility:** The library is fully accessible and as its attribute driven, you can easily customise the HTML to further meet your accessibility requirements.
 - **Destroy:** Destroy the cookie controller instance and remove all event listeners.
 Useful for using within SPA's.